mvask/Wazuh-EKS-infra-deployment/README.md

-Provisions base images to be used in Toptal's infra with ssh keys, base packages, log rotations rules, security configurations and wazuh agent playbook.
+Provisions base images to be used in the infra with ssh keys, base packages, log rotations rules, security configurations and wazuh agent playbook.